sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 ## Task 4: Interact with the Refined Agent - Part 1

-You can start interacting with the refined Select AI agent team by using natural language prompt on the SQL command line.
+You can start interacting with the refined Select AI agent team by using natural language prompt on the SQL paragraph.
 To do so, you first clear any previous conversation and then set the agent team for the current session.

 1. Set the agent team in the current session.